MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 > [!TIP]
 > If an item should never be sold with a discount, leave the discount fields on the item page empty, and do not include the item in any line discount setups.

 The **Applies-to Type** and **Applies-to No.** fields let you choose what this price list will apply to, such as customer or customer price group.
-Using **View Columns for, you can show or hide columns relevant for setting prices, discounts or prices and discounts.
+Using **View Columns for**, you can show or hide columns relevant for setting prices, discounts or prices and discounts.

-You can set up Price List lines manually or you can use, for example, the Suggest Lines action to create new prices for selected items, item discount groups, resources, and other product types.
+You can set up price list lines manually or you can use, for example, the **Suggest Lines** action to create new prices for selected items, item discount groups, resources, and other product types.
 If you choose Suggest Lines, the Price Lines - Create New page allows you to set filters to select products for which you want to create new price list lines.
-You can also specify whether to consider a Minimum quantity when calculating prices, the adjustment factor to apply for new price list lines, and the rounding method to apply for prices.
-The Copy Lines action allows you to copy existing price list lines between price lists.
+You can also specify whether to consider a minimum quantity when calculating prices, the adjustment factor to apply for new price list lines, and the rounding method to apply for prices.
+The **Copy Lines** action allows you to copy existing price list lines between price lists.

 By default, the status of new price lists is Draft.
 When you're done adding lines and want the price calculation engine to include it, you can change the status to Active.

-To review price lists and prices that apply for specific customers or vendors, on the Customer page, choose Sales Price Lists or, on the Vendor page, choose Purchase Price Lists.
-You can view price list lines set in various price lists by choosing Sales Prices or Purchase Prices from the Item and Resource pages.
+To review price lists and prices that apply for specific customers or vendors, on the **Customer** page, choose **Sales Price Lists** or, on the **Vendor** page, choose **Purchase Price Lists**.
+You can view price list lines in various price lists by choosing **Sales Prices** or **Purchase Prices** from the **Item** and **Resource** pages.

 ## To set up a sales price for a customer
 These steps differ, depending on whether your administrator has turned on the **New sales pricing experience** feature update.